 BrandShelter offers so-called blocking services under numerous TLDs.
 Since a blocked domain is not functional, blocking services enable trademark owners to protect their trademarks from abusive registrations of third parties.

 Online brand protection is the action taken by organizations to protect their Intellectual Property (IP) against misuse whether it may be deliberate or not.
-An organization’s IP can include domain names, trademarks, copyrights, patents and other unique physical and digital assets.
-IP misuse, or more commonly, abuse can include counterfeiting, IP infringements and any misuse of the brand name through fraud and cyberpiracy.
-A well thought-out online brand protection strategy should protect the reputation of the company/brand online, prevent loss of revenue and win the trust and loyalty of customers on a long-term basis.
+An organization’s IP can include domain names, trademarks, copyrights, patents, images and other unique physical and digital assets.
+IP misuse, or more commonly, abuse can include counterfeiting, IP infringements and any misuse of the brand name through fraud and piracy.
+A well thought-out online brand protection strategy should protect the reputation of the company/brand online, prevent loss of revenue and safeguard the trust and loyalty of customers on a long-term basis.

 Since misleading representation of one's own brands or their use in fraudulent activities, such as phishing attacks or product imitations, can seriously damage a company's reputation, revenue and consumer trust, a company must protect its Intellectual Property (IP) as it would any physical assets such as their premises and stock.
-Due to the “always on” nature of the digital world we have embraced, IP abuse can occur quickly and can spiral out of control if left unchecked.
+Due to the “always on” nature of the digital world we have embraced, IP abuse can occur quickly, anonymously and can spiral out of control if left unchecked.
 Many brand owners remain unaware of both simple and complex infringements that are directly impacting their organizations.

 The problem of counterfeiting has been fueled by the digital age we now live in.
-It is impossible to tackle all cases of counterfeiting and so a strategy specific to an organization’s IP needs to be created.
+It is impossible to tackle all cases of counterfeiting and so a strategy specific to an organization’s IP and business activities needs to be created.
 Knowledge of the landscape of online infringing activity is needed so that remedial actions can be focused on having the greatest impact.
 In the first instance, identifying the distribution channels of the counterfeiters is essential.
-Measures such as setting up a Google Alerts or using brand monitoring services are a good way to start to become aware of online mentions of the brand name.
-By actively communicating to consumers how counterfeits can be detected (and reported) as well as highlighting the quality of the original product, companies minimize the risk of customers being deceived by fakes, irrespective of how good they may look.
+Using brand monitoring services are a good way to start to become aware of unauthorized online use of the brand name.
+In addition, by actively communicating to consumers how counterfeits can be detected (and reported) as well as highlighting the quality of the original product, companies minimize the risk of customers being deceived by fakes, irrespective of how good they may look.

 Whilst the implementation of a Brand Protection strategy is not a trivial task, it is one that every organization should be considering if they have not created one already.
-The benefits to the IP of the organization as well as the potential risks to the brand must be weighed up in each individual case.
-To protect an organization’s Intellectual Property (IP), measures such as registering brand names (PDF), ensuring the right Trademarks, Patents and digital assets are in place, reviewing the market through the use of monitoring services, and implementing practical steps to protect the revenues and reputation of the organization must be included to create a comprehensive to Brand Protection strategy.
-In doing so, the specifics of the markets, such as the Chinese market (PDF), must be taken into account.
+Brand Protection is a very broad area, and risks and benefits must be considered as individual for each organization.
+To effectively protect Intellectual Property (IP), measures such as registering brand names (PDF), ensuring the right Trademarks, Patents and digital assets are in place, reviewing the market through the use of monitoring services, and implementing practical steps to protect the revenues and reputation of the organization must be included to create a comprehensive Brand Protection strategy.
+In doing so, the specifics of a brand’s target markets and distribution channels must be taken into account.